 One other unique aspect of Capital's support team is that every user is assigned a dedicated account manager.
-This means that you'll speak with the same person in every customer support interaction, which eliminates unnecessary back-and-forth, since your manager knows your account history and will be able to solve the issue faster than anyone else.
+This means that you'll speak with the same person in every customer support interaction, eliminating unnecessary back-and-forth since your manager knows your account history and can solve the issue faster than anyone else.

 Another thing to note is that Capital offers customer support in 8 languages (English, German, French, Italian, Spanish, Russian, Turkish and Arabic), while Trade Republic only offers support in 3 (German, English and French).